 How to Deal With Dry Hair

-The first step is to avoid products that will further dry out your hair.
+The first step is avoiding products that further dry your hair.
 Avoid products with parabens, silicones, sulfates, and more.
 Check out the complete list here.

 If you shower every day, now might be a good time to stop and only shower every other day.
 If you need to shower every day, you can; just make sure not to wash your hair every day.

-Another great trick is adding more hydrating elements into your diet, like omega-3s and antioxidants.
+Another great trick is adding more hydrating elements into your diets, like omega-3s and antioxidants.

-Lastly, when you dry your hair, make sure you’re not using a blowdryer.
+Lastly, ensure you’re not using a blow dryer when you dry your hair.
 Instead, try wrapping it or letting it air dry to increase moisture and protect it from further damage.

 How to Deal With Damaged Hair

 Primarily, damaged hair has lost essential proteins.
-A small, unknown secret to improving damaged hair is to add more protein to your diet.
-You also can look for products that have protein in them (hint, look for words like protein, amino acid, and keratin).
+Adding more protein to your diet is a small secret to improving damaged hair.
+You can also look for products with protein (hint, look for words like protein, amino acid, and keratin).

 But, the biggest thing you can do for your damaged hair is to stop hurting it with products, bleach, and styling tools.
 Unfortunately, some hair is so damaged beyond repair that you may just need to close your eyes and whip out those scissors.